Our Tauranga library of Primary School Science Resource kits...

 - Include at least 5 hands-on experiments, catering for Year 1-8 students

 - Are easy to use - everything a teacher needs is in the kit, including all consumables

 - Include bi-lingual student instructions and teacher manual

 - Are fully aligned with the NZ curriculum and many reflect current National Science research

 We also have a range of kits for senior secondary science classes.
 These include state-of-the-art wireless PASCO sensors.

-Kits are booked for one week at a time and are delivered to/collected from our member schools.
+Kits are booked for two weeks at a time and are delivered to/collected from our member schools.

 HOUSE OF SCIENCE NEW ZEALAND